 - To define the criteria and the procedure for the appointments and promotion of key officer of the Company from Manager cadre and above; - To oversee proper administration of the Board approved performance based appraisal and remuneration system; - To review from time to time the organizational structure and succession planning proposals of the Company and make appropriate recommendations to the full Board; - Oversees the implementation of Board approved performance goals and objectives for the Executive Directors and top Management.

 Membership

-Mr. Akin Odusanmi Chairman Otunba Akin Doherty Member Engineer sani Ndannusa Member
+Mr. Akin Odusami Chairman

+Otunba Akin Doherty Member

+Engineer Sani Ndanusa Member

+Prince Jamiu Saka Member

 Mr. Segun Balogun Managing Director

 Mr. Rilwan Oshinusi Deputy Managing Director (Corporate Services)